Irfan-Hamid/Rethinking-Attention-for-Transformers/Readme.txt

 ----------------------
 To run this project in Google Colab, follow these steps to set up the environment:

-1. Open a new Google Colab notebook.
+1. Open a new Google Colab notebook

 2. Install the required libraries by running the following commands in code cells: